18 Jun Beauty inside brokenness

 Thankfully the medics managed to restart his heart and amazingly he’s alive…

 But our darling boy died.

 My children’s best friend and brother died!

-I’m genuinely pleased that Christian’s family still have their lovely boy – that they’ve been spared the terrible agony and separation of death.
+I’m genuinely pleased that Christian’s family still have their son – they’ve been spared the terrible agony and separation of death.
 But I’d be lying if I said I wasn’t envious.
 It’s brought everything back and is a painful and brutal reminder that there could have been a different ending to our story.

-There has also been a flurry of other wonderful accounts from cardiac arrest survivors and I’m truly happy for each one of them yet my heart breaks for all the families whose stories don’t have those same happy endings.
+There has also been a flurry of other wonderful accounts from cardiac arrest survivors and I’m truly happy for each one of them yet my heart breaks for all those families (including ours) whose stories don’t have that longed for happy ending.

 I want to shout out that tragically (on average) twelve healthy young people in UK die every week from sudden cardiac arrest!!
 That’s twelve broken families added weekly to our horrible club!!
 Approximately six hundred and twenty four shattered families every year struggling to survive without their precious child.

 And… that’s not even counting all the children and young people who die from road traffic accidents, suicide, disease, murder…

 In the almost three years since Ben died I’ve been trying to find beauty even in the midst of all this heartache – trying to function normally under a heavy cloud of oppressive and debilitating sadness whilst also trying to hold on to the ‘sheer joy with which he lived his days’.